resheku/my-awesome/README.md

 - [ofek/pyapp](https://github.com/ofek/pyapp) - Runtime installer for Python applications
 - [ogham/exa](https://github.com/ogham/exa) - A modern replacement for ‘ls’.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.
-- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a log analytics system written in Rust.
-It is built for high throughput log ingestion cases.
+- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a log analytics system platform for modern, cloud native workloads
 - [pemistahl/grex](https://github.com/pemistahl/grex) - A command-line tool and Rust library with Python bindings for generating regular expressions from user-provided test cases
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
 An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.